nicomeyer96/qrl-benchmark/README.md

-# Benchmarking QRL on 6G
+# Benchmarking Quantum Reinforcement Learning

 [![Static Badge](https://img.shields.io/badge/arXiv-0000.00000-red)
 ](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N) [![Static Badge](https://img.shields.io/badge/Zenodo-000000-blue)](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N)

-This repo contains the code for the paper ["Robust Benchmarking of Quantum Reinforcement Learning", X. XXX et al., arXiv:0000.00000 (2024)](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N).
+This repo contains the code for the paper ["Benchmarking Quantum Reinforcement Learning", N. Meyer et al., arXiv:0000.00000 (2024)](https://arxiv.org/search/quant-ph?searchtype=author&query=Meyer,+N).

-> Abstract
+> Benchmarking and establishing proper statistical validation metrics for reinforcement learning remain ongoing
+> challenges, with no established consensus.
+The emergence of quantum computing and its potential applications in
+> quantum reinforcement learning further complicate benchmarking efforts.
+To enable valid performance comparisons,
+> we propose a **novel benchmarking procedure**.
+It is based on a **statistical estimator for sample complexity**,
+> a **rigorous definition of outperformance**, and a **flexible environment, modeling a task relevant for quantum
+> computing**.
+Our  approach casts doubt on some previous claims regarding the superiority of quantum reinforcement
+> learning.
+Through experiments involving an unprecedented number of training runs to ensure statistical significance,
+> we still identify possible advantages; however, our findings are more nuanced overall.
+We discuss the potential
+> limitations of these results and explore their implications for empirical quantum advantage.

 <img src="fig1.png" width="50%">